nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 Here, we see two clusters of cases from Senegal.
 These clusters do not group together, which indicates that they were the result of at least two separate introductions.
 Each of these clusters consists of closely related cases sampled across a short period of time, consistent with local transmission.
 <br><br>
-The cluster shown towards the top of the tree consists cases sampled in Dakar between February 28 -- March 4.
+The cluster shown towards the top of the tree consists of cases sampled in Dakar between February 28 and March 4.
 This suggests that hCoV-19 has been likely circulating locally in Dakar for at least 1 month.
 <br><br>
-In the middle of the tree is a cluster of cases sampled in Touba between March 10 -- March 12.
+In the middle of the tree is a cluster of cases sampled in Touba between March 10 and March 12.
 This suggests that hCoV-19 may have been circulating in Touba for around 3 weeks.
 <!-- There is no right side text -->